A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Conclusions and outlook

-\textbf{Data Availability}: All codes and datasets will be made publicly available upon publication. \\ \\ \textbf{Acknowledgements}: The authors acknowledge the financial support of Transregional Collaborative Research Center SFB/TRR 339 with project number 453596084 funded by DFG gratefully.
+\textbf{Data Availability}: All data and code used for SPiFOL are publicly available in the open repository at \href{https://github.com/Harandi-Ali/SPiFOL}{SPiFOL}. \\ \\ \textbf{Acknowledgements}: The authors acknowledge the financial support of Transregional Collaborative Research Center SFB/TRR 339 with project number 453596084 funded by DFG gratefully.
 Sh.R. would like to thank the Deutsche Forschungsgemeinschaft (DFG) for the funding support provided to develop the present work in the project Cluster of Excellence Internet of Production (project: 390621612).
+H.D. and S.R. gratefully acknowledge the funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 956401 (XS-Meta). \\ We would like to thank Ningyu Zhang for his assistance during the review process.
 Sh.R. would like to express his gratitude to Dr.-Ing.
-Reza Najian for the fruitful and insightful discussions that contributed to this work.
-H.D. and S.R. gratefully acknowledge the funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 956401 (XS-Meta). \\ \\ \textbf{Author Statement}: A.H.: Conceptualization, Methodology, Software, Writing - Review \& Editing.
+Reza Najian for the fruitful and insightful discussions that contributed to this work. \\ \\ \textbf{Author Statement}: A.H.: Conceptualization, Methodology, Software, Writing - Review \& Editing.
 H.D.: Software, Methodology, Writing - Review \& Editing.
 K.L: Supervision, Review \& Editing.
 S.R.: Funding, Supervision, Review \& Editing.
-Sh.R.: Methodology, Writing - Review, Supervision \& Editing.
+Sh.R.: Methodology, Writing - Review, Supervision \& Editing. \\